nhs-ciao/ciao-poc-kent/Journal.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Enter Y for Yes, N for No:
 Y
-Select the installation script (path must be absolute)[/home/USER/MESH-APP-HOME/auto-install.xml]
+Select the installation script (path must be absolute)[/home/USER@EASTKENT/MESH-APP-HOME/auto-install.xml]

 Installation was successful
-application installed on /home/USER/MESH-APP-HOME
-[ Writing the uninstaller data ... ]
+application installed on /home/USER@EASTKENT/MESH-APP-HOME [ Writing the uninstaller data ... ]
 [ Console installation done ]
 ```

-TO DO - setup keystore and meshclient.cfg file.
+TO DO - setup keystore and `meshclient.cfg` file.